ctu-mrs/ctu-mrs.github.io/docs/50-features/50-status_tui/index.md

    * use 'wsad' or 'hjkl' keys to fly laterally
    * use 'qe' keys to change the UAVs heading
    * use 'rf' keys to fly up and down
-   * use 'G' to switch between local and global mode, in local mode, the UAV follows the commands in its FCU frame, in global mode the commands are interpretted in the current world frame (X and Y are independed of the UAV's heading)
+   * use 'G' to switch between local and global mode, in local mode, the UAV follows the commands in its FCU frame, in global mode the commands are interpreted in the current world frame (X and Y are independent of the UAV's heading)
    * Only one key at a time is registered, multiple key inputs are not supported
    * To exit the remote mode, hit 'Esc'